DataAnalyticsEngineering/FANS/README.md

 pixi shell
 ```

-We also provide a [set of Docker images](docker/) which already have FANS built-in.
+We also provide a set of Docker images.
+For further information, please refer to the [Docker README](docker/README.md).

 ### Installing dependencies using Spack